VariantSync/Vatras/src/Vatras/Framework/Proof/ForFree.lagda.md

 **Proof sketch:**
 Given an arbitrary expression eˢ of our target language Lˢ, we have to show that there exists an expression e₊ in our complete language Lᶜ that is variant-equivalent to eˢ.
-By soundness of Lˢ we can compute the variant map of eˢ.
+By soundness of Lˢ we can compute the variant generator of eˢ.
-By completeness of Lᶜ, we can encode any variant map as an expression eᶜ ∈ Lᶜ.
+By completeness of Lᶜ, we can encode any variant generator as an expression eᶜ ∈ Lᶜ.
 -}
 expressiveness-by-completeness-and-soundness : ∀ {Lᶜ Lˢ : VariabilityLanguage V}
   → Complete Lᶜ